 Find out more about our Leadership team and Board members.
 Information on the remuneration of senior staff, including expenses, is published.
 We also publish job titles and responsibilities of senior staff.

 Our business plan has a summary of revenue budget estimates and capital expenditure plans.
-Our first annual statement of accounts will be available in July 2019.
+Our first annual statement of accounts are available from July 2019.
 Prior to this, accounts relating to our organisation can be found spread between Greater Manchester Combined Authority, Sheffield City Region, West Yorkshire Combined Authority and Transport for Greater Manchester’s annual report’s and statement of accounts.

 We regularly update our website with information regarding our priorities and progress updates against reports and plans.

 We support the principles of openness and transparency and welcome the public and press to attend our public meetings.